What is Cyclopentolate used for?

 Cyclopentolate is eye drops used to dilate (widen) the eye pupil before an eye examination or surgery.
 It works by relaxing the muscles in your eyes.
+This medicine may also be used to treat other conditions as determined by your doctor.

 The dosage of Cyclopentolate prescribed to each patient will vary.
 Always follow your physician’s instructions and/or the directions on the prescription drug label.